Lande21/RolandeU.github.io/README.md

 - Get back and have /LC made dinner, ibijumba with soup i made the other day [ i had a rude attitude guest on the texh call today who almost made me lose it]
 - Wash dishes , Read 30 pages and commit
-- i forgot to commit yesterday and i feel bad about it
+- i forgot to commit yesterday and i feel bad about it , for the next 280 days , i wont skip until i hit 3500commits